justdockit/justdockit-laravel/README.md

 - [Docker](https://docs.docker.com/engine/installation/) & [Docker compose](https://docs.docker.com/compose/install/)

 ## What's in the box?
-- PHP 7.1 and Composer
+- PHP 7.2 and Composer
 - PHPRedis (only if set to install see .env file)
 - Xdebug (only if set to install see .env file)
 - NGINX
 - MariaDB
 - Node
 - Redis
-- Beanstalkd & Beanstalkd console.
 - PhpMyAdmin

 ## New project set up